 The compilation also reflects the essence of Document TDAG/2/29, which is a Multi-country contribution to TDAG on ITU-D/WTDC Thematic Priorities by eleven CEPT countries.

 The compilation includes revisions (in track changes) based on Document TDAG-21/2/DT/3 containing the CITEL Proposal for updates to the Draft Thematic Priorities.

+The compilation draws from relevant proposals incorporated in Document TDAG-21/2/18, the Chairman’s Report on the work of the TDAG Working Group on Strategic and Operational Plans.

 This compilation is made available to support the work of the ad hoc drafting group on ITU-D Thematic Priorities convened on 9 November 2021 and facilitate the discussion on the TDAG output document on ITU-D Thematic Priorities.

-[BDT] Thematic Priorities
+Thematic Priorities